wallpants/github-preview.nvim/README.md

 ## Vite Development

 1. Open markdown file in neovim and run `:MarkdownPreview` to start server
-2. Close browser tab that was opened by previous command
+2. Close browser tab that was opened by previous
 3. Start vite dev server

 ```bash